 Porters and guides are on hand to show you the path, hack through the vegetation and carry your stuff if need be.
 Walking sticks are provided as well.
 Because the terrain is steep, muddy and difficult, the pace is always slow and steady.
 You do have to be fit and your knees should be in reasonable shape, especially for the hike down.
-Those with asthma should bring inhalers because it’s humid as well, so the combination can trigger your symptoms.
+Those with asthma should bring inhalers as it’s also very humid.

 What to Wear

-When you get to the gorilla group you will have to give up your walking sticks.
-This means you will rely on your hands to climb up and down the slopes and keep yourself from slipping.
-Thin, sport gloves offer excellent protection against all the stinging and burning nettles that surround you.
-Make sure you can operate your cameras with them on.
+When you get to the gorilla group you will have to give up your walking sticks and rely on your hands to climb up and down the slopes and keep yourself from slipping.
+Thin sport gloves offer excellent protection against nettles, but make sure you can operate your camera with them on.

-Wear long pants made of slightly thick material to stop the nettles from burning your skin.
-You want to wear thick, long socks so you can tuck your pants into them.
-In some areas there are fire ants that like to climb up your legs.
-You don’t want to be stomping around when you are surrounded by gorillas.
+Wear long pants made of slightly thick material to stop the nettles from burning your skin, and thick, long socks you can tuck into your pants.
+In some areas, there are fire ants that like to climb up your legs and you don’t want to be stomping around when you are surrounded by gorillas.

-A waterproof jacket is necessary to keep warm and dry.
-It rains a lot in these parts and the vegetation is often wet with dew in the morning.
-Wear long sleeve layers since it is chilly at higher elevations and with the thick foliage, the sun rarely shines through.
+A waterproof jacket is necessary to keep warm and dry as it rains a lot and the vegetation is often wet with dew in the morning.
+Wear layers with long sleeves since the higher elevations are chilly and the thick foliage rarely lets the sun shine through.

-Walking shoes are of course necessary, make sure they are comfortable and worn in so you don’t suffer from blisters.
-The lodges usually offer to clean and dry your shoes after your trek.
+Make sure your walking shoes are comfortable and worn in so you don’t suffer from blisters.
+Your lodge will usually offer to clean and dry your shoes after your trek.

 What To Expect When You Find the Gorillas

-You are allowed to spend an hour with the gorillas.
-Follow your guide and trackers’ instructions, they will remind you to stay at least 5 meters away from the gorillas.
+You are allowed to spend an hour with the gorillas, and should always follow your guide and trackers’ instructions.
+They will remind you to stay at least seven meters away from the gorillas.
 If they come closer to you, you will be told to stand still, or crouch down.
 The guides know these families and each individual, so you don’t have to be scared.
 No one has been harmed by a habituated gorilla.
-It is very likely that they will get close enough that you can smell them, it’s a thrill to say the least.
+It is very likely that they will get close enough that you can smell them, which is a thrill to say the least.

-Sometimes the gorillas will be make a lot of noise, small spats can break out, while others may be playing, eating or just grooming.
+Sometimes the gorillas will make a lot of noise and small spats can break out, while others may be playing, eating or just grooming.
 You will likely be moving around a little to keep them in view since they don’t always stay in one spot.
 Often the younger gorillas will be playing all around you and hanging off the bamboo above you.
-Watch out, bamboo is not strong and gorillas seem to enjoy riding the stalks down, so it’s a little unpredictable.
+Watch out – bamboo is not strong and gorillas seem to enjoy riding the stalks down, so it’s a little unpredictable.